 There are two points to make about this.

 We don’t go screaming “LIAR!
 LIAR!” at Obama, McDonald’s, or any other business when they speak like this – only Trump – because he is the victim of an unfair attack.
 There is no lie here unless all people are liars for doing the same thing.
 For instance, you might tell your daughter, “I got you this car.”

 If we want to get technical about whom “hand-picked” what, then we’re all liars, not just Trump.

-Trump said this, and he meant it.
+Trump said this and meant it.
 Many business plans change depending on what eventuates.
 As a businessman, I have made many plans that changed for various reasons.
 So even if Trump planned to handpick instructors individually, and then, for whatever reason, had to appoint someone else to handpick them, the question becomes, “Was it a lie, or did he mean it at the time?”
 If he meant it at the time, and for unforeseen circumstances, things changed, then you cannot assume it was a lie.
 The onus is on the accuser to prove that Trump deliberately meant to deceive when he said the words.
 Until they do that, they cannot honestly state it was a lie.
 So, where is Factcheck.org’s proof?
 Without it, they have nothing.